DINA-community/.github/profile/README.md

 ## [Interface for different information sources](https://github.com/DINA-community/ot-assetdatabase)

-The [Asset Database repository](https://github.com/DINA-community/ot-assetdatabase) provides tools for processing data from different sources and converting it into a JSON data format.
+The Asset Database repository (tbr*) provides tools for processing data from different sources and converting it into a JSON data format.
 This data format can be imported into Netbox.
 The functions include:

 - Processing of Malcolm data